michael-donat/php-vfs/README.md

 - ```\VirtualFileSystem\FileSystem::createDirectory($path, $recursive, $mode)``` used to mock directory;
 - ```\VirtualFileSystem\FileSystem::createFIle($path, $data)``` used to mock file and its contents.

-Combining above 2 should allow you to recreate any direcotry/file structure.
+Combining above 2 should allow you to recreate any directory/file structure.

+Full API documentation is available [here](/php-vfs/api/master).

 Behaviour
 -------------